-The U.S. Government’s 2011 decision to raise the country’s debt ceiling to over 15 trillion dollars may have temporarily delayed further economic upheaval, however it has not addressed the underlying problem – we cannot grow on like this!
+The U.S. Government’s decisions to raise the country’s debt ceiling to over 15 trillion dollars in 2011 and to over 16 trillion dollars in 2013 may have temporarily delayed further economic upheaval, however they have not addressed the underlying problem – we cannot grow on like this!
 The world financial systems, which are based on exponential growth, are fundamentally incompatible with a world that has limited physical, biological and energy resources.

 Profound changes, not band-aid measures to keep broken systems running a little longer, are needed regarding the way our dominant economic systems are organized.
 The typical approaches to economic, energy, and environmental issues: more studies, reports, protests and incremental legislation, don’t seem to be changing the game fast enough to ensure global wellbeing and environmental sustainability in our lifetimes.